ENCCS/emto-best-practices/content/quickstart.md

-# quickstart setup for this workshop
+# quick setup for this workshop

 `````{tabs}
 ````{group-tab} Tetralith